• Skip to primary navigation

 Meat Quality: Exotic, lean, and rich in flavor

-Best Breeds: Indian Peafowl, Green peafowl, White Peafowl
+Best Breeds: Indian Peafowl, Green Peafowl, White Peafowl

 Final Thoughts

-Filed Under: Homesteading Tagged With: Game Birds
+Filed Under: Homesteading, Livestock Tagged With: Game Birds

 Previous Post: « Chicken Dust Bath for Clean Flocks (Everything You Need to Know)